SongJgit/TBDTracker/README.md

 3. Detection, Tracking + Evaluation

 We consider the third approach to be the best practice: running detection independently while simultaneously running tracking and evaluation.
+Detections are stored for the selected detect model, which then be loaded into any tracking algorithm.
+Avoiding the overhead of repeatedly generating this data.

 </details>